dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 Few things to note here:

 * No asserts
-* The code to run the `toc` commands and cleaning the build directories is in a `TocTestCase` base class
+* The code to run the `qibuild` commands and cleaning the build directories is in a `QiBuilTestCase` base class
 * If something goes wrong, it's hard to know exactly why because we don't know which build directories are "fresh"
 * It's not clear where the installed files go ...